llesoil/input_sensitivity/README.md

 ## Resources

-Additional information about the experiment and ideas explored during the redaction of the paper!
+Additional information about the experiment, the x264 configuration knowledge (aka domain knowledge), and ideas explored during the redaction of the paper!

+See README.md in the resources folder.

 ## Replication